rpidanny/wireless-doorbell-clone/README.md

 # Wireless Doorbell Clone

 A project where i clone wireless doorbell remote so that i can ring the doorbell remotely.
+(Obviously to prank some unsuspecting victims :D)